 1007 S 7th Ave, Phoenix, AZ 85007

-Constructed in 1947, this Elks Lodge served not only as a hub for a social fraternity — it became a philanthropist and networking hub for the Black community of Phoenix, and is recognized as a truly historic branch for the fraternal society based in Phoenix to this day!
+Constructed in 1947, the Elks Lodge is a landmark because it served not only as a hub for a social fraternity — it became a philanthropist and networking hub for the Black community of Phoenix.
+In addition, it is recognized as a truly historic branch for the fraternal society based in Phoenix, Arizona to this day!